kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 For other components like Calico and Kured (which uses manifests), we automatically save a `kustomization_backup.yaml` file in the root of your module during the deployment, so you can use that as a starting point.
 This is also useful when creating the HelmChartConfig definitions, as both HelmChart and HelmChartConfig definitions are very similar.

-There is yet another option for power-users, to **force the new state of your kube.tf config on the cluster**, which will reconfigure all higher level components (Traefik, Rancher, etc.) to use the new configuration as updated in your `kube.tf` file.
-Basically it will update and re-apply all manifests including the HelmChart definitions.
+There is yet another option for power users, to **force the new state of your kube.tf config on the cluster**, which will reconfigure all higher-level components (Traefik, Rancher, etc.) to use the new configuration as updated in your `kube.tf` file.
+Basically, it will update and re-apply all manifests including the HelmChart definitions.
 There is no destructive action on the cluster itself, just an alignment of the cluster state with the new configuration.

-Do do so, you have to run:
+To do so, you have to run:

 ```sh
 terraform destroy -target 'module.kube-hetzner.null_resource.kustomization'